apollographql/apollo-server/docs/source/features/metrics.md

 description: How to monitor Apollo Server's performance
 ---

+// TODO: [Point to the federated metrics docs]

 Understanding the behavior of GraphQL execution inside of Apollo Server is critical to developing and running a production GraphQL layer.
 Apollo Server enables GraphQL monitoring in Apollo Engine and provides more primitive native mechanisms to log each phase of a GraphQL request.

 ## Apollo Engine